kevinch/emtalks/pages/posts/new-company-week-9.md

 30% ON THIS (too much), 40% ON THAT (too much as well), and 30% HERE.

 With "this" and "that" not requiring, by far, this much.
 Confused?
 This might not have been the best storytelling.
-Let's go with words.
-Classic.
+Let's go try again.

-On the project side, I started to learn as much as possible about the topic, from formal external regulations to the current state of the product, IT and UX.
+On the project side, I started to learn as much as possible about the topic, from formal external regulations to the current state of the product, IT development, and UX designs.
 Testing the feature on the app in production, testing the same feature onto competition's apps, analyzing every Figma file from the UX team, reading through dozens of presentations found on Drive...
 You got it.

 Then on the team's side, I wanted to organize rituals, gather channels, create new ones, start 1:1s, get a clear vision of all the tasks for the current quarter deliveries, and know about what my team members were doing (yes, I might have gone back to micro-managing without even realizing!).
-I even caught the flu, not the crazy one we've heard about the last two years, and kept on working while tired real good, with almost no voice and a nose full of non-glamourous things.
+I even caught the flu, not the crazy one, and kept on working while tired real good, with almost no voice and a nose full of non-glamourous things.

 Well.
 Done.
 Me. (sarcasm inside)